 A drop of each extract is placed on the inner aspect of the forearm about 3cm apart and we prick through the drop at 90 degrees to the skin using a specially modified lancet.
 Using firm controlled pressure and making sure not to draw blood.

 The allergic reactions are read after 15 to 20 minutes and a positive reaction should have at least 3mm of raised wheal.
 All oral antihistamines should be avoided for 2 – 3 days before hand, as they suppress skin reactivity.
-The kit has a six-month shelf life and should be stored in a refrigerator.
+The kit has a one year shelf life and should be stored in a refrigerator.

 What accurate allergy blood tests are available?

 There is the original old Total serum IgE blood allergy test, which has been superseded by the newer multi-allergen screening tests.
 The inhalant allergy screen is called a ImmunoCAP Phadiatop, then there are various ImmunoCAP food allergy screening panels such as the fx5 for common paediatric food allergens, fx1 for nuts, fx2 for seafood’s and fx3 for cereals.